RobRendell/gTove/README.md

 * Make removing a map prompt to remove any pieces on it as well.
 * Removing a map while leaving behind pieces now reveals any fogged pieces.
 * Improve "undo grouping" so various changes caused by a single action undo/redo together.
+* Improve the user experience after clicking "ignore" on the outdated version dialog.

 ## Plans/TODO

-* Clicking "ignore" on the "you're running an old version" dialog will leave you stuck on the old version until gTove updates again or you do a force-reload - probably should prompt you to update every time it starts?
-Or remove ignore button?
 * Change ambient light levels (affect only maps)?
 (E.g. light a daytime map to with dim blue light to make it look like night).
 Is this worth doing without also adding point lights?
 * Nominate an "entry point" for a scenario, where the camera first focuses on load.